 Small colony of Tigridia mexicana in situ with Ruellia sp. (purple flowers) in the first photo and wide-angle view of habitat showing Opuntia sp. and scrub-brush in the second.
 (Note little yellow flowers.)
 Photos by Dennis Szeszko.

 Tigridia multiflora has a broad distribution in Mexico from Chihuahua and Nuevo León south to Oaxaca State.
 This species can be grown like T. pavonia.
 In dry summer climates, it tends to be a magnet for mites.
 Photo 1 was taken by Paul Tyerman.
-Photos 2-6 were taken by Nhu Nguyen.
+Photos 2-6 were taken by Nhu Nguyen, showing the closeup of the flowers and the potential for many flowers to bloom at the same time.

 Tigridia orthantha (syn.
 Rigidella orthantha) is a cloud forest plant from Guatemala and Mexico.
 It is found in higher altitudes in areas with cooler and moist pockets of air year round.
 Because of this distribution, it is difficult to grow this species where the temperature gets too warm during the day.
 It does very well in the San Francisco Bay Area where it can even be kept outdoors during the winter where it will go into a semi-dormant state with yellowing leaves and may not drop those leaves until spring arrives.
 Seedlings sown in June (summer) and allowed to remain moist in winter can bloom the following summer.